-The EQ7 solution has been conjectured to be related to hairpin vortices frequently observed in the turbulent boundary layer (Itano & Generalis (2009)).
-The hairpin shapes in the visualizations of Itano & Generalis (2009) are certainly suggestive; however, some caution should be in order, as these visualizations of vortex lines cannot be compared directly to visualizations that highlight the magnitude of vorticity, such as Q criterion, lambda criterion, and swirling strength.
+The EQ7 solution has been conjectured to be related to hairpin vortices frequently observed in the turbulent boundary layer (Itano & Generalis 2009).
+However it should be noted that the hairpin shapes shown in the visualizations of Itano & Generalis (2009) are vortex lines, whereas hairpin vortices are typically illustrated using criteria that highlight the magnitude of vortices, such as Q criterion, lambda criterion, or swirling strength (Adrian 2007).
 Figure 1 shows NBCW, EQ7, and EQ8 visualized with signed swirling strength isosurfaces to show the roll structure and streamwise velocity isosurfaces to show high-speed streaks.
-The swirling strength at \mathbf{x} is defined as the magnitude of the complex part of the eigenvalue of the velocity gradient tensor $\nabla \mathbf{u}(\mathbf{x})$ (Zhou et al. (1999)).
-We chose swirling strength over other measures of fluid circulation such as Q criterion because it most clearly identified in 3D isosurfaces the regions of highly concentrated circulation that are apparent in 2D quiver plots such figure 4.
-Since the invariant solutions in this paper have elongated regions of concentrated circulation nearly aligned with the x axis, we attached a \pm sign to the swirling strength that indicates clockwise/counterclockwise circulation with respect to the positive x axis.
+EQ7 does not appear to have hairpin structure in this plot, nor does it when visualized with Q or lambda criterion.
+The swirling strength at $\mathbf{x}$ is defined as the magnitude of the complex part of the eigenvalue of the velocity gradient tensor $\nabla \mathbf{u}(\mathbf{x})$ (Zhou et al. 1999).
+We chose swirling strength over other measures of fluid circulation such as Q criterion because it most clearly identified in 3D isosurfaces the regions of highly concentrated circulation that are apparent in 2D quiver plots such figure 5.
+Since the invariant solutions in this paper have elongated regions of concentrated circulation nearly aligned with the x axis, we attached a $\pm$ sign to the swirling strength that indicates clockwise/counterclockwise circulation with respect to the positive x axis, following Wu & Christensen (2006); Stanislas et al. (2008).

 2.3.
-Construction of localized initial quesses by windowing
+Construction of localized initial guesses by spanwise windowing

-$$W(z) = \frac{1}{4} \left(1 + \tanh\left(\frac{6(a-z)}{b} + 3\right) \right) \left(1 + \tanh\left(\frac{6(a+z)}{b} + 3\right) \right). \tag{2.3}$$
+$$W(z) = \frac{1}{4} \left( 1 + \tanh\left(\frac{6(a-z)}{b} + 3\right) \right) \left( 1 + \tanh\left(\frac{6(a+z)}{b} + 3\right) \right).$$ (2.4)

-It is worth emphasizing that this localization procedure is rather crude.
-By construction, the initial guess should nearly satisfy the Navier-Stokes equations in the core region and the tails-nearly but not exactly because the guess merely approaches the laminar solution for large z, and because the nonlocal effects of the divergence-free projection and pressure will corrupt the balance of terms that one would otherwise expect in the core region where W(z) is very nearly unity.
-In the transition region, however, there is no reason to expect that the velocity field that smoothly interpolates between tails and core will be close to satisfying Navier-Stokes.
+It is worth emphasizing that the localization procedure is rather crude.
+By construction, the initial guess should close to equilibrium in the core region and the tails -nearly but not exactly because the guess merely approaches the laminar solution for large z, and because the nonlocal effect of pressure will corrupt the balance of terms that one would otherwise expect in the core region where W(z) is very nearly unity.
+In the transition region, however, there is no reason to expect that the velocity field that smoothly interpolates between tails and core will be close to equilibrium.
 The quality of these initial guesses, thus, depends entirely on the robustness of the solver used to refine the initial guess into a solution.
-In particular, within the transition region the initial guess is too far from satisfying Navier-Stokes to be refined to an exact solution with a straight Newton method.
-A so-called globally convergent search method is instead required.
-We use a "hookstep" trust-region modification of the Newton search method coupled with a Krylov-subspace method (GMRES) for solution of the Newton-step equations, following Viswanath (2007, 2009).
+In particular, within the transition region the initial guess is too far from equilibrium to be refined to an exact solution with a straight Newton method and requires instead a so-called globally convergent search algorithm such as the hookstep (Dennis & Schnabel 1996; Viswanath 2007, 2009).